Updated April 2026

 Train staff on phishing and social engineering

-Human error remains a leading cause of breaches.
-Regular training can reduce risk and may influence pricing.
+Human error remains the leading cause of data breaches.
+Regular training can reduce risk exposure and may positively influence pricing.

 6